planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Flooding room:** this small adjoining room has a strange idol in the center.
 If players linger, the doors close and it begins to fill with water, flooding entirely in 5 Rounds.
-If anyone kneels before the idol the water drains away. *Difficulty 8, Drowning.*
+If anyone kneels before the idol the water drains away. *Difficulty 8, Suffocation.*
 - **Pitfall:** a carefully weighted trapdoor covers a shaft down to the next floor.
-Triggered by the first one to walk onto it, anyone nearby could also blunder in. *Difficulty 4, 1d6 Falling damage.*
+Triggered by the first one to walk onto it, anyone nearby could also blunder in. *Difficulty 4, 3 Falling damage.*
 - **Scything blade:** a pressure plate in the hallway triggers a massive hidden blade to swing towards the victim.
-The victim hears a metallic whirring at head height and has a split second to get horizontal and avoid decapitation. *Difficulty 6, 2d6 damage.*
+The victim hears a metallic whirring at head height and has a split second to get horizontal and avoid decapitation. *Difficulty 6, 9D Edge Count damage.*
 - **Tripwire:** stout twine between two trees around the bandit camp sets off a crude tin-can alarm. *Difficulty 4, alerts the bandits.*